TSA allows expired driver's licenses

 (CNN) — Is the Transportation Security Administration (TSA) like our best friend now?
 The very hard realities of the coronavirus seem to have softened this hardline agency's rigid rules -- not in terms of ensuring our safety, but by loosening a few less-vital restrictions in the face of the pandemic.

-First the TSA announced on March 13 that travelers could bring one 12-ounce container of liquid hand sanitizer in their carry-on luggage, increasing the limit by 3.4 ounces.
+First the TSA announced on March 13 that travelers could bring one 12-ounce container of liquid hand sanitizer in their carry-on luggage, increasing the limit from 3.4 ounces.
 For those who are still traveling (and who can find hand sanitizer, a scarcity in many areas), it's a big relief to know your personal sanitization needs are covered when flying.

 The agency followed a week later, tweeting a new provision to ease weary, anxious travelers' minds: Americans can now fly domestically with an expired driver's license.
 The details of the new policy are now in the coronavirus section of the TSA website, "Travelers with a state driver's license that expired beginning on March 1, 2020, and who are not able to renew at their state driver's license agency may still use it as acceptable identification at the checkpoint.
 TSA will accept expired driver's licenses a year after the expiration date, plus 60 days after the duration of the COVID-19 national emergency."